Merryn’s Smile Day

-Merryn’s Smile Day takes place on the 13th May and is an annual event where we send ‘Smiles’ to those affected by Severe ME in Merryn’s memory.
+Merryn’s Smile Day is an annual event when we send Smiles to those affected by Severe and Very Severe ME in Merryn’s memory on her birthday, 13th May.

-Merryn Crofts sadly passed away from severe ME in 2017 just days after her 21st birthday.
+Merryn Crofts sadly passed away from Severe ME in 2017 just days after her 21st birthday.
 I was lucky enough to be her friend and thanks to her family’s blessing Merryn’s Smile Day was created in 2019 to celebrate her birthday.
-Smile For ME want to remember Merryn by sending a Smile in her name to those suffering with Severe ME.
+Smile For ME remembers Merryn by sending a Smile in her name to those suffering with Severe and Very Severe ME.
 Merryn loved sending little gifts and also loved it when happy post arrived for her so we are glad to be able to do this in her memory.

 Merryn’s Smile Day Smiles

-Since 2019 64 Smiles have been sent in Merryn’s name.
+187 Smiles have been sent in Merryn’s name.
 Merryn’s Smile Day Smiles are different to our regular Smiles, the presents are not wrapped as opening presents with Severe ME can be difficult in many ways.
 The presents have included balloons, teddies, cosy sets, flowers, pamper sets and bedroom accessories.
-They were all sent with Merryn and severe ME in mind.
+They were all sent with Merryn and Severe ME in mind.
 As Merryn was the reason this all happened we included some of her favourite things and every present was packaged with love which Merryn radiated.

 In 2020 our Merryn’s Smile Day plans were unfortunately unable to go ahead due to COVID-19 so instead Clare Norton, Merryn’s Mum, kindly wrote something for us to share so you can get to know the wonderful Merryn more.